Bharat Virasat-Shore Temples Mahabalipuram

 The relief was created to celebrate the victory of Narasimhavarman I (630–668 CE) over the Chalukya Emperor Pulakesin II.

-A triple celled Rock cut Trimurti shrine with Gopis is part of this complex, attributable stylistically to the early Pallava period, and the reign of King Parameswaravarman (672-700 CE).
+A triple celled Rock cut Trimurti shrine with Gopis is at the northern end of this complex, attributable stylistically to the early Pallava period, and the reign of King Parameswaravarman (672-700 CE).
 These three shrines are dedicated to Brahma, Shiva, and Vishnu, with the central shrine of Shiva being slightly larger than the other two.
 Pairs of dwarapalakas stand guard at the entrance of each of the shrines on the left and right.
 Hara (garland) elements usually seen on the talas of temples are seen over the entrance.
 The shrine on the south is for Subrahmanya in the form of Brahmashasta, while the northernmost shrine is dedicated to Vishnu.
 A niche dedicated to Durga is seen further north of the Vishnu shrine.

 The complex has other temples and cave temples.